Connect with others who understand.

 • Enhanced healing — By promoting a moist healing environment, hydrocolloid bandages can speed up the healing process, leading to faster recovery and less scarring.

-Have Researchers Studied Hydrocolloid Bandages for Eczema?
+What’s the Research on Hydrocolloid Bandages for Eczema?

-Research is limited as to whether these types of bandages are effective in treating eczema.
-One observational study assessed the effectiveness of a DuoDerm Extra Thin hydrocolloid dressing face masks for three children with atopic dermatitis (the most common form of eczema).
+One small study looked at the effectiveness of DuoDerm Extra Thin hydrocolloid dressing face masks for treating atopic dermatitis — the most common form of eczema — in three children.
 Researchers found that the masks lasted from one to four days.
-All of the children’s facial eczema symptoms disappeared, and they were all in remission (their symptoms didn’t return) for longer than three months afterward.
+All of the children’s facial eczema symptoms disappeared and didn’t return for more than three months after.

 Types of Eczema That May Benefit From Hydrocolloid Bandages

-Risks and Precautions for Using Hydrocolloid Bandages
+Risks and Precautions When Using Hydrocolloid Bandages

-First, some people may be sensitive to the adhesive in hydrocolloid bandages, which can lead to skin irritation or an allergic reaction.
-It is essential to perform a patch test before applying the bandage to a wound or larger area of skin.
-One way to perform a patch test is to apply a small bandage to an area of your skin and leave it there for 48 hours.
-Then have a doctor inspect the area three to four days after you remove the bandage to determine if you had an allergic reaction.
+To perform a patch test, apply a small bandage to an area of your skin and leave it there for 48 hours (two days).
+Then, have a doctor inspect the area three or four days later to determine if you had an allergic reaction.

 If you do develop signs of an allergic reaction, such as itchy skin, a rash, or hives, don’t use the hydrocolloid bandages.
-Seek medical attention immediately if you develop signs of anaphylaxis (severe allergic reaction), such as breathing difficulties or swelling of eyes and/or throat.
+Seek medical attention immediately if you develop signs of anaphylaxis (severe allergic reaction), such as breathing difficulties or swelling of the eyes and/or throat.

 Next Steps for Trying Hydrocolloid Bandages